kshedden/workshops/dair3/design/design.md

   an unbiased estimator.
 Due to the
   [central limit theorem](https://en.wikipedia.org/wiki/Central_limit_theorem),
   many estimators behave approximately like Gaussian random variables.
-In cases that this does not hold, with additional work an approximation to the non-Gaussian sampling distribution can usually be obtained.
+In cases where this does not hold, with additional work an approximation to the non-Gaussian sampling distribution can usually be obtained.

 - Many research questions cannot be reduced to a single scalar parameter, so the